-L:T:P(Hrs/week):1:0:0 SEE Marks:40 Course Code: UI21MC010ME Credits :0 CIE Marks:30 Duration of SEE:02Hours
+L:T:P(Hrs/week):1:0:0 SEE Marks:40 Course Code: UII21MC010ME Credits :0 CIE Marks:30 Duration of SEE:02Hours

-COURSE OUTCOMES

-COURSE OBJECTIVE On completion of the course,

-students will be able to

-Inspire students develop an 1 Get awareness about

-entrepreneurial mind-set, educate entrepreneurship and

-about the resources and schemes potentially become an

-available to start enterprises in entrepreneur.

-India.
-2 Discern the characteristics

-required to be a successful

-entrepreneur

-3 Know the importance of

-effective communication.

-4 Demonstrate effective sales

-skills
+COURSE OBJECTIVE COURSE OUTCOMES On completion of the course, students will be able to Inspire students develop an entrepreneurial mind-set, educate about the resources and schemes available to start enterprises in India.
+Get awareness about entrepreneurship and potentially become an entrepreneur.
+Discern the characteristics required to be a successful entrepreneur Know the importance of effective communication.
+Demonstrate effective sales skills